Pear Crisp

 1. Preheat the oven to 375°F. Grease a 9-inch square baking dish.

-2. Place the sliced pears in a large bowl.
-Add the lemon juice and vanilla extract.
-Toss to combine.
+2. In a large bowl, toss the sliced pears with the lemon juice and vanilla extract.

 3. In a small bowl, whisk together the brown sugar, cornstarch, cinnamon, nutmeg, and salt.
-Sprinkle this mixture over the pears.
-Toss to combine.
+Sprinkle over the pears and toss to combine.
 Transfer the pear mixture to the prepared baking dish.

 4. In a medium bowl, stir together the oats, almond flour, pecans, brown sugar, cinnamon, and salt.
-Use your fingers or a pastry cutter to work the cold butter into the oat mixture.
-Mix until it resembles coarse crumbs.
+Using your fingers or a pastry cutter, work the cold butter into the oat mixture until it resembles coarse crumbs.

 5. Sprinkle the oat topping evenly over the pears.
-Bake for 40-45 minutes.
-The topping should be golden brown and crisp.
-The pears should be tender and bubbling.
+Bake for 40-45 minutes, until the topping is golden brown and crisp and the pears are tender and bubbling.

-6. Let cool for 10-15 minutes.
-Serve warm.
-Add vanilla ice cream or whipped cream if desired.
+6. Let cool for 10-15 minutes before serving warm with vanilla ice cream or whipped cream, if desired.

 Leave a Comment